Are Canadian wildfires under control? Here's what to know.

 Are the Canadian wildfires under control?

-Of those fires, 232 are labeled as "out of control."
-Just 112 are marked as "under control," while another 82 are "being held."
-A fire being held means it is not moving but still not considered under control.
+Of those fires, 218 are labeled as "out of control."
+Just 108 are marked as "under control," while another 91 are "being held."
+A fire being held means it is not moving but still not considered under control, and its status can fluctuate.

 According to Ontario's Ministry of Natural Resources and Forestry, there are 34 active fires burning.
-Half of them were not yet under control as of Thursday evening, the agency said.
-Eight are being held, one is being observed and eight are under control.
+Half of them were not yet under control as of Friday evening, the agency said.
+Seven are being held, one is being observed and nine are under control.

 Why are the Canadian wildfires out of control?